wlsf82/protractor-and-webrtc/README.md

 Finally, note that in the second expectation, instead of defining the element directly in the test, we are now using the just instantiated object and getting the text of the `title` element of this Page Object for comparing to our expectation (`expect(webrtcSample.title.getText()).toEqual("WebRTC Sample");`).

 > Using Page Objects not only helps on maintainability, but also on readability.

+If you want, run the `npm test` command again to see that your test is still working.

 Now it is time to create some new tests.